Back to Blog

 Preparing for compliance: a practical checklist

-Whether you use Verifex or another provider, here is what you should do before December 2026:
+Whether you use Verifex or another provider, here is what you should do now that the guidelines apply:

 1. Audit your current screening provider.
 Request documentation of their matching methodology.
 Specifically ask whether they support fuzzy matching, phonetic matching, and transliteration handling.
 If they cannot provide clear technical documentation, that is a red flag.